Calera Divorce Lawyers & Divorce Attorneys

 To have a Calera divorce attorney file your case for you and represent you throughout the process, they will usually want something called a retainer.
 A retainer is an up front payment that the divorce attorney uses to bill their fees out of as they earn them.
 So you pay the divorce lawyer an up front retainer of a few thousand dollars and they file your case.
 During the divorce process, the attorney keeps up with their hours and bills this retainer as necessary.
 When the retainer is exhausted, you will have to refill it for the attorney to continue working on your case.

-Most retainers for contested divorces in Calera and throughout Shelby County are between $1500 and $5000, depending on whether you have children or substantial assets in the marriage.
+Most retainers for contested divorces in Calera and throughout Shelby County are thousands of dollars, but exactly how much depends on whether you have children or substantial assets in the marriage.
 Whether you need a divorce attorney in Alabaster, Calera, Helena, Columbiana, Montevallo, or the surrounding areas of Shelby County, Alabama we can help.
 If you are interested in filing a contested divorce in Calera then call us today for our fees and retainers in Shelby County, Alabama.

 Cheap and Easy Calera Divorce

 If you and your spouse can come to an agreement and are willing to sign paperwork, then you can get a cheap and easy divorce in Calera.
 There is no going to court as long as both parties agree on everything, all the paperwork is prepared and signed properly, and the judge approves the agreement.
 Our local Calera divorce lawyer knows all the local requirements for Shelby County so we can ensure that you get your divorce finalized as quickly as possible.